Here's everything you need to create your own ideal customer profile.

 - What problems are affecting your team’s ability to reach their goals?

-- How does [your product] impact your ability to overcome those challenges?
+- How does [your SaaS product] help you overcome those challenges?

 - What challenges were you facing before you purchased [your product]?